Jmorgan97/QWERTY-Committee/README.md

 ### 3. Test Plan and Results: <a name="test"></a>
 - #### [Initial Test Plan Document](https://github.com/Jmorgan97/QWERTY-Committee/blob/main/TestPlan.pdf)
 > We ultimately did not follow our ideal, original test plan submission due to our project being in production up until the day of the expo, so testing was done actively, cyclicly throughout development by all team members.
+Due to the nature of game development and the way we worked in Unity's editor, testing contiunously, cyclicly throughout development was the best methodology for testing every small change or implementation for our project.
 We were unable to get outsiders to test our game before the expo, but some expo guests who visited our booth did test the app and find bugs for us in playtesting and demoing the build.

 ---